hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added compatibility with Ninja Forms v3.8.22.
 * Added the ability to install plugins and themes from the Integrations page.
 * Added ability to hide the login errors.
-* Added anonymous collection of IP and User Agent data in locally stored analytics to simplify GDPR compliance.
+* Added an anonymous collection of IP and User Agent data in locally stored analytics to simplify GDPR compliance.
 * Added extended info about IP address on the Events page on hover.
 * Added selecting any page on Forms and Events.
 * Optimized Events page performance for large databases with millions of entries.
 * Fixed layout of a modern Jetpack form in outlined and animated styles.
 * Fixed fatal error as a consequence of a bug in the TutorLMS.
 * Fixed help text box layout on the General page.
-* Fixed dismiss and reset Notifications actions.
+* Fixed the dismiss and reset Notifications actions.
 * Fixed duplication of entries in the Events table.

 = 4.8.0 =